jbcodeforce/python-code/docs/astronomy/index.md

   return x,y
 ```

+The problem is that we load all the image in memory.

 A better approach is to use the median (the middle of the sorted data set), as the mean is easily skewed by outliers.
+(See program: [astronomy/plot_mean_mediam.py](https://github.com/jbcodeforce/python-code/tree/master/astronomy/plot_mean_mediam.py))

 But getting median could get computational intensive and consuming a lot of memory as calculating the median requires all the data to be in memory at once.
 This is an issue in typical astrophysics calculations, which may use hundreds of thousands of FITS files.
 To compute the median we can use the statistics library, or the following approach:

 ```python
 fluxes = [17.3, 70.1, 22.3, 16.2, 20.7]